inventwo/ioBroker.autodarts/README.md

 - `throw.current`: Numeric score of the last thrown dart.
 - `throw.isTriple`: Boolean flag that turns true for triple hits within a configurable segment range (e.g. 1–20)
 - `throw.isBullseye`: Boolean flag that only turns true for bullseye hits.
-- `system.boardVersion`: Reported Board Manager version.
-- `system.cam0/1/2`: JSON with camera settings (width, height, fps).
+- `system.cams.cam0/1/2`: JSON with camera settings (width, height, fps).
 - `status.trafficLightColor`: HEX color of the current board status.
 - `status.trafficLightState`: `green` (player may throw), `yellow` (remove darts), `red` (board error).
+- `system.software.*`: OS and Autodarts host details (incl. boardVersion & desktopVersion).
+- `system.hardware.*`: CPU, architecture and hostname information.

 ## What this adapter does NOT do